priya-nb695/rule-engine-app/README.md

           "spend": 1500
          }

-      --Add this above  example data input in test Evaluation and test the Rule (True will be printed)
+      --Add this above  example data input in Test Evaluation field and click on Evaluate  (Result: True will be printed)

 # API Endpoints
 POST /api/createRule: Create a new rule.